dgca/next-relay-bridge/README.md

 ## Adding to an existing project

+1. Install Next Relay Bridge with `yarn add next-relay-bridge` or `npm -i next-relay-bridge`.

-1. Create a file to initialze Next Relay Bridge.
+2. Create a file to initialze Next Relay Bridge.
 In this example, we'll refer to this file as `"../path/to/bridge"`.

-2. In this file, create the `withAppBridge` and `withPageBridge` utilities that you'll use to interface with the system using the `createNextRelayBridge` function.
+3. In this file, create the `withAppBridge` and `withPageBridge` utilities that you'll use to interface with the system using the `createNextRelayBridge` function.
 Export `withAppBridge` and `withPageBridge` from this file so we can use it in our application.

 ```js
 // path/to/bridge.js